During times of family stress, a compassionate Ohio family lawyer can be the best person to help you find your path

 - Whether your spouse can inherit your assets or receive life insurance benefits in the event of your death

-There may be other provisions that you and your future spouse want included in your prenuptial agreement.
+There may be other provisions that you and your future spouse want to be included in your prenuptial agreement.
 An experienced Ohio family lawyer can explain what types of provisions your prenup can include.
 A skilled domestic relations lawyer also can help you understand which provisions a domestic relations court is unlikely to enforce.
 For example, prenuptial agreements can’t typically be used in Ohio to determine child custody or child support if you and your spouse have children when you divorce.
 However, there may be some aspects of parenting or shared expenses for your children that a prenup can resolve.

 It’s important to note that an attorney can only represent one party to a prenup.
-You and your future spouse should be represented by separate lawyers to ensure that your rights, property, and interests are being equally protected.
+Separate lawyers should represent you and your future spouse to ensure that your rights, property, and interests are being equally protected.

 Adoption also raises several questions.
 When will you find the right child?
 What if the birth mother changes her mind?
 Will your child have special needs, medical issues, or any kind of genetic disorders?
 Will your child’s birth parents play any role in your child’s future?
 Should you use an adoption agency or a private lawyer to handle the process?

 In Ohio, you have the option to adopt through a public children’s services agency, through a private adoption agency, or with the help of a private adoption lawyer.
 An adoption lawyer can help you with any of these from start to finish, including helping you to find a child to adopt and filing court paperwork.

 At Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA, our adoption lawyers can represent you whether you’re adopting through an agency or directly from a birth parent through a court process.
 We can explain how the different types of adoptions work, and help you make an informed decision.